Genomic Imprinting – from Biology to Disease

 Summary

-Our third conference on ‘Genomic Imprinting – from Biology to Disease’ will highlight advances in imprinting research.
-Imprinting gene function and physiology, the life cycle of imprinting, and X-inactivation will be discussed.
+Session themes will focus on imprinting gene function and physiology, the life cycle of imprinting, and X-inactivation.
 We will explore epigenetic mechanisms, as well as new mechanisms of imprinting regulation.
 Disordered imprinting in human disease and therapeutics of imprinting disorders will be further highlights.

-This multidisciplinary meeting will bring together basic research scientists, healthcare professionals and others from different disciplines.
+This multidisciplinary meeting will bring together basic research scientists, healthcare professionals, and others from different disciplines.
 The conference will provide opportunities to share expertise in genomic imprinting and imprinting disorders, as well as the chance of forging cross-disciplinary collaborations.

 The programme will include invited talks, oral presentations selected from abstracts, posters, poster pitches, panel discussion, presentation of clinical cases and networking opportunities.